 The Compound Annual Growth Rate (CAGR) and instability index provide valuable implications for long-term decision-making at the aggregate level to optimize crop production.
 The CAGR of the area for various crop groups in Aurad taluk over the years revealed a negative and statistically significant growth rate for cereals (-6.44%), pulses (-1.30%) and commercial crops (-2.89%).
 In contrast, the CAGR for oilseeds was positive and statistically significant (10.53%), while fruits (2.99%) and vegetables (2.66%) exhibited positive growth that was statistically non-significant (Table 3).
 This trend clearly illustrated a gradual shift in cultivated area from traditional/conventional crop groups to more modern and profitable ones over time.
 This observation aligns with the findings of Anjum and Madhulika (2018), who reported a negative growth rate for cereal crops such as paddy and wheat, alongside positive growth in oilseed and horticultural crops.

 The coefficient of variation (CV) serves as a measure of variability within a dataset, with a low CV indicating minimal variability and a high CV denoting greater variability.
 In Aurad taluk, the CV values for various crop groups revealed that cereals, pulses and commercial crops exhibited lower levels of instability, whereas fruits and vegetables demonstrated higher levels of instability.
-The Cuddy Della Valle Index (CDVI), is employed to assess instability and indicated that cereals, pulses, oilseeds and commercial crops experienced medium instability over the years, with CDVI values ranging between 15 to 20 per cent.
+The Cuddy Della Valle Index (CDVI), is employed to assess instability and indicates that cereals, pulses, oilseeds and commercial crops experienced medium instability over the years, with CDVI values ranging between 15 to 20 per cent.
 In contrast, vegetable and fruit crops were characterized by high instability.

 Humnabad taluk revealed that the area under cereal crops experienced the steepest decline, with a negative growth rate of 5.44 per cent, followed closely by commercial crops at 5.14 per cent.
 Across the study period, oilseed crops exhibited the highest positive growth at 7.20 per cent, followed by fruit crops (3.76 %) and pulses (1.66 %) and were statistically significant.
 Although vegetable crops displayed a positive growth rate of 2.37 per cent, this was statistically non-significant.
 A study by Joshi et al. (2006) observed a similar trend in horticultural and commercial crops, emphasizing the critical role played by these crops in sustaining farmer livelihood by implementing strategies to mitigate instability.